Who are Peer Support Specialists?

 - Prepares participants for certification by the Iowa Board of Certification

 You must commit to attending the entire training.
-Online Training is Monday - Friday, for two full weeks, from 8:30AM to 12:30PM.
 In-Person Training consists of one week of all day training Monday - Friday.

 You must arrange and pay for your own lodging (if applicable).
 If you are currently employed as a Peer Support Specialist, check with your employer about covering these expenses.